Robert Joy

 Robert Joy (born August 17, 1951) is a Canadian actor.
-He is best known for his role as medical examiner Sid Hammerback on the police procedural series CSI: NY, and his appearances in the films Atlantic City (1980), Ragtime (1981), Desperately Seeking Susan (1985), Land of the Dead (2005), and The Hills Have Eyes (2006).
+He is best known for his role as medical examiner Sid Hammerback on the police procedural series CSI: NY, and his appearances in the films Atlantic City (1980), Ragtime (1981), Desperately Seeking Susan (1985), WaterWorld (1995), Land of the Dead (2005), The Hills Have Eyes (2006), and Aliens vs. Predator: Requiem (2007).
 He is a two-time Genie Award nominee for Best Supporting Actor; for Atlantic City and Whole New Thing.

 Joy has also worked extensively on the stage, particularly in Shakespearean productions, in both Canada and the United States.
 Earlier in his career, he was closely affiliated with Newfoundland comedy troupe CODCO.

 Early life

 Joy was born on August 17, 1951, in Montreal, Quebec, Canada and grew up in St. John's, Newfoundland.
 He is the son of Flora Louise (née Pike) and Dr. Clifton Joseph Joy, a physician and politician.
 He attended Corpus Christi College, Oxford, on a Rhodes Scholarship and Memorial University of Newfoundland.